jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 ## A final bug to fix

-Everytime I ran a command on all servers, I ended up with a Java error (after a lot of successful commands):
+Meanwhile, the rundeck-user was added to all nodes in our puppet environment.
+And now, everytime I ran a command on all servers, I ended up with a Java error (after a lot of successful commands):

 ```
 java.lang.IllegalArgumentException: Null hostname value